fernandeslouro/blog/_posts/2020-02-03-detecting-green-rooftops-in-rotterdam.md

 Were this project developed today, I would start by experimenting with Deep Learning approaches, which have since proven themselves to be far superior to tree-based approaches when it comes to image analysis.
 The vegetated rooftops have a specific kind of vegetation, similar to moss, and our model often wrongly detected normal rooftops with tree canopies overlaying, mostly because of inaccuracies in the GPS coordinates of the polygons.
 All the experimented approaches struggled with this phenomenon.
 Given that development of the tool was continued after our proof-of-concept by a team hired by the municipality, it is fair to assume that later iterations include such models as part of the pipeline.

-Our initial version of the tool was open sourced under a permissive license @rotterdam.
+Our initial version of the tool was open sourced under a permissive license, and is avaliable on [Github](https://github.com/DSSG-EUROPE/rotterdam).

 ## Conclusion